scriptnull/vishnubharathi.codes/source/_posts/exploring-middlewares-in-go.md

 ### http.HandlerFunc to http.Handler

-Now that it is evident that a Go programmer could choose between using `http.Handle` or `http.HandleFunc` to serve their handlers, it is necessry that any HTTP middleware should work for both of those use-cases.
-With the current approach to our solution, we will only support middlerwares which are input to `http.HandleFunc`.
-Hance moving our middleware to use `http.Handler` interface, that way we could accommodate both types of handlers.
+Now that it is evident that a Go programmer could choose between using `http.Handle` or `http.HandleFunc` to serve their handlers, it is necessary that any HTTP middleware should work for both of those use cases.
+With the current approach to our solution, we will only support middlewares that are input to `http.HandleFunc`.
+Hence moving our middleware to use `http.Handler` interface, that way we could accommodate both types of handlers.

 ```go
 package main